CromFr/course-hardenyourcode/slides.md

 - Writing unit test __IS development__
 - It helps you write __better code, faster__
+- You can deactivate tests with compile flags

 ## Unit tests as ... __documentation__